About the Project

 We accept gifts, grants and sponsorships from individuals, organizations and foundations to help with our general operations, coverage of specific topics, and special projects.
 Our news judgments are made independently – not based on or influenced by donors.
 We do not give supporters the rights to assign, review, or edit content.

-We will make public all donors who give $5,000 or more per year.
-As a nonprofit, we will avoid accepting donations from anonymous sources, and we will not accept donations from government entities, political parties, elected officials or candidates actively seeking public office.
-We will not accept donations from sources who, deemed by our board of directors, present a conflict of interest with our work or compromise our independence.
+We will always disclose all donors who give $1,000 or more per year but the list below includes donors who have given in any amount.
+As a nonprofit, we will avoid accepting donations from anonymous sources, and we will not accept donations from government entities or political parties.
+We will not accept donations from sources who, deemed by us, present a conflict of interest with our work or compromise our independence.